7 volunteers in grey t-shirts with volunteers on them in a circle with arms arounf each other looking down

 • The satisfaction of knowing that they are making a difference

+The best incentives for your nonprofit will depend on the needs and interests of your volunteers.
+It is important to offer a variety of incentives so that there is something for everyone.
 It is also important to remember that not all volunteers are motivated by the same things.
 Some volunteers are motivated by the intrinsic rewards of volunteering, such as the satisfaction of helping others and making a difference in the community.
 Other volunteers are motivated by extrinsic rewards, such as discounts, recognition, or opportunities for professional development.

 The best way to determine what incentives will be most effective for your volunteers is to ask them!
 Survey your volunteers to find out what they are looking for in a volunteer experience.
 You can also use social media or other online platforms to get feedback from your volunteers.
+By offering a variety of incentives and listening to the needs of your volunteers, you can create a volunteer program that is both rewarding and sustainable.

 • Age: People of all ages can be great volunteers, but some organizations may find that they have a particular need for volunteers in certain age groups.
 For example, organizations that work with children may need volunteers who are able to relate to and work with young people.
+Seniors are terrific volunteers, as they have more time to contribute and are well adapted to working with all types of people.

 • Education: Volunteers with a higher level of education may be more likely to have the skills and experience that are needed for certain volunteer roles.
 For example, organizations that provide legal services may need volunteers with a law degree.